edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 1. Screenshare is only 720p 30fps.
 This cannot be fixed by forcing frameRate, width and height Video constraints.
 2. Audio of both the microphone and desktop streams is mono.
 Forcing the channelCount: 2 constraint solely doesn't fix it.
 While Chromium recognizes it as stereo, Discord downmixes it.
 3. This doesn't work on the Discord electron client.
 Electron uses getUserMedia to share your screen instead of getDisplayMedia, yet the official Discord client doesn't do any of these.
 As noted [here](https://discord.com/blog/how-discord-handles-two-and-half-million-concurrent-voice-users-using-webrtc), Discord uses a native module called MediaEngine that takes care of all input and output for their desktop and mobile clients which makes it difficult to do anything without a foss drop-in replacement.
-4. This method is also problematic on Firefox, see below.

 ## The script
 Below, the Javascript code used to achieve Screensharing with Audio: